 The standard home inspection report

-This report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+This inspection report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
 If a pool is present, the home inspector will need to note whether or not safety features are present to help protect against accidental drowning or damage from an unattended pool.

 Often the inspector will note things that may have been correct at the time of construction, but for which there are new standards that would apply to new construction.
 Similarly, an electric panel may have been put in when the home was built that many years later seems to have an increased risk of fire, so the inspector may advise that it either be inspected by an electrician or that it be replaced.

-Be present at the home inspection
+Buyers: be present at the home inspection

 No house is perfect.